miielab/miienlp/examples/ocr_example.md

 ## Output

-In the output path folder specified, there will be a new `combined.txt` file, and uncombined folder, containing the text in the images.
+If you are running OCR on one folder of images, you will get a new `combined.txt` file, and uncombined folder, containing the text in the images.
+If you are running OCR on multiple folder of images within the same directory, you will get multiple 'combined.txt' files.
+To aggregate multiple txt files into one txt file, please check out the [Data Aggregation folder](https://github.com/miielab/miienlp/tree/main/miienlp/aggregation).